-Since 2010, Durham County Council has faced significant financial challenges due to reductions in funding from central government along with cost pressures within services and greater volatility in financing.
-This process is on-going, will last until at least 2019/20 and will be continuously reviewed as the Council develops a stronger understanding of the financial challenges it faces.
+Since 2010, the Council has faced significant financial challenges due to reductions in funding from central government along with cost pressures within services and greater volatility in financing.
+This process is on-going, will last until at least 2019/20.
+The Government will produce a Comprehensive Spending Review in 2019 with the implementation of a Fair Funding expected from April 2020.
+Both of these processes will significantly shape the financial future of the Council.

-Government figures highlight significant challenges ahead for councils which will have to make savings, despite receiving a flat-cash settlement over the next four years, sufficient to compensate for any additional cost pressures they face.
-These include those arising from general inflation, cost pressures in the care sector, increases in the number of adults and children needing support and rising levels of need, increases in demand for everyday services as the population grows, and increases in core costs such as national insurance, the National Living Wage and pension contributions.
+The Council continues to face a range of significant budget pressures including general inflation, cost pressures in the care sector, increases in the number of adults and children needing support and rising levels of need, increases in demand for everyday services as the population grows, and increases in core costs such as national insurance, the national living wage and pension contributions.